tri2sing/PythonMapReduceHadoop/README.md

 This repo contains material I created for a three-day course that I offered at Intel in July 2013.

-I have included the code for the examples I used in class.
+I have included the code and data for the examples I used in class.

-I will upload some sample data for the examples once I can create smaller files that fit within GitHub limits.
+The data for patent jobs is missing as it does not fit within GitHub limits.

 The code requires access to a Hadoop cluster where you can run streaming jobs.